rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-overview.md

 Examples of templates for two popular printers were shown.
 Both of these printers offer a line printer mode, as well as a PCL (printer command language) mode, and the templates use both PCL mode and line printer mode.
 However, it is also possible to produce templates for printers that only offer a PCL mode, or only offer a line printer mode (the latter option assumes that the printer can print graphics and barcodes).

-Motorola, Moto, Zebra Technologies and the Stylized M Logo are trademarks or registered trademarks of Zebra Trademark Holdings, LLC and are used under license.
+Zebra Moto, Zebra Technologies and the Stylized M Logo are trademarks or registered trademarks of Zebra Trademark Holdings, LLC and are used under license.
 All other trademarks are the property of their respective owners. ©2011 Zebra Technologies, Inc. All Rights Reserved.